DrD-Flo/OTTO/index.md

 layout: page
 title: OTTO: The Open-Source and Affordable Liquid Handler for Automated Micropipetting
 ---
-## OTTO: The Open-Source and Affordable Liquid Handler for Automated Micropipetting

 OTTO is a liquid handler that can automatically prepare samples for qPCR, flow cytometry, and other biological assays that rely on accurate liquid dispensing.
 Otto is also:
 * a linear motion platform that balances speed and accuracy for timely sample preparation